Amanda Tyler: Career

+Writings

+Tyler is the author of How to End Christian Nationalism, released by Broadleaf Books on October 22, 2024.

 Congressional and media appearances

+Tyler has testified before Congress numerous times.
+On October 25, 2023, Tyler testified before the U.S. House Oversight Committee’s Subcommittee on National Security, the Border, and Foreign Affairs, during their hearing titled “Faith Under Fire: An Examination of Global Religious Persecution.”
+On December 13, 2022, she testified before the House Oversight Committee’s Subcommittee on Civil Rights and Civil Liberties, during their hearing on "Confronting White Supremacy (Part 7): The Evolution of Anti-Democratic Extremist Groups and the Ongoing Threat to Democracy."
 On October 2, 2018, Tyler testified before the Senate Judiciary Committee on the current challenges to religious freedom.

 Tyler submitted written testimony to Congress on May 4, 2017, objecting to a proposed repeal of the Johnson Amendment - the law that protects houses of worship and other religious nonprofit organizations from the political pressures that come with endorsing and opposing candidates.

-Tyler's op-eds have been published in The Washington Post, The Hill, and Religious News Service.
+Op-eds by Tyler have been published in The Washington Post, The Hill, and Religious News Service.

 Awards and recognition

 Tyler was named one of the top 50 nonprofit leaders in the country in 2018 by The NonProfit Times.

 BJC received the Judge George Alexander Teitz Award from the Touro Synagogue in 2018 for best exemplifying the commitment to the ideals of religious and ethnic tolerance and freedom, expressed in President George Washington's 1790 Letter “to the Hebrew Congregation in Newport, Rhode Island.”

 In 2019, Tyler was named the young alumna of the year by the University of Texas School of Law.

 EthicsDaily.com named Tyler "Baptist of the Year" in 2019 for her leadership of the Christians Against Christian Nationalism campaign.